haiwen/seafile-admin-docs/manual/extension/only_office.md

 # OnlyOffice

-From version 6.1.0+ on (including CE), Seafile supports [OnlyOffice](https://www.onlyoffice.com/) to view/edit office files online.
+Seafile supports [OnlyOffice](https://www.onlyoffice.com/) to view/edit office files online.
 In order to use OnlyOffice, you must first deploy an OnlyOffice server.

 !!! tip "Deployment Tips"